Liquor Licences in Queensland

 How to Apply for a Liquor Licence in Queensland?

-In order to apply for liquor licensing in Queensland, you need to identify your premises as a bar or nightclub and then fill out the appropriate application form.
+In order to apply for liquor licencing in Queensland, you need to identify your premises as a bar or nightclub and then fill out the appropriate application form.

 The process is relatively straightforward but does involve some paperwork that needs completion before submitting it.
 Once submitted, there will be an assessment of public safety risks conducted by a government agency which could take anywhere from one week up until six months depending on how busy they are at the time of submission.